Core-Team-META/core-team-meta.github.io/README.md

 <h2>Team META Projects</h2>

-<a href="https://github.com/Core-Team-META" title="META Organization on GitHub" alt="META Organization on GitHub">Click here</a> to browse all META projects.
+You can check out all of the <a href="https://github.com/Core-Team-META" title="META Organization on GitHub">META projects.</a> on our GitHub organization page.